Posted on

 Here are common mistakes to look out for if you want an accessible form.
 We started to cover some of these above, but these happen enough, they need their own spotlight.

-Hidden accessible label is wrong or missing
+A hidden accessible label is wrong or missing

 We went over accessible labels above – the accessible label is what the screen reader announces when a user tabs to the input field.

-Most the time, it makes sense to have a visual label using the HTML label element.
+element.
 But, when the input is obvious without a visual label – like a search field – it might make sense to hide the label.

 The input field might be obvious visually, but it still needs an accessible label that announces what the input field is for screen reader users.